openstreetmap/iD/CONTRIBUTING.md

 ## Licensing

-iD is under the [WTFPL](http://www.wtfpl.net/).
+iD is available under the [ISC License](https://opensource.org/licenses/ISC).
 Some of the libraries it uses are under different licenses.
-If you're contributing to iD, you're contributing WTFPL code.
+If you're contributing to iD, you're contributing ISC Licensed code.

 ## Submitting Changes